Spacecraft attitude determination and control: Control modes

+Nadir pointing mode and sun pointing mode, among others, are implemented by using actuators to put the spacecraft into a Y-Thomson spin, named after William T. Thomson, whereby the spacecraft completes one full rotation about its orbit normal axis as it completes one full revolution about the primary body.
+In a geocentric satellite, a Y-Thomson spin is often used to point one face of the spacecraft to face the center of gravity of the Earth.
+This spin aligns the spacecraft body frame with the orbit's tangent-normal-radial reference frame.
+When combined with a nadir-pointing deployable boom, gravity-gradient forces passively stabilize the spacecraft's attitude.

 Determination

 Spacecraft attitude determination is the process of determining the orientation of a spacecraft (vehicle or satellite).
 It is a pre-requisite for spacecraft attitude control.
 A variety of sensors are utilized for relative and absolute attitude determination.

 Sensors

 Relative attitude sensors

 Many sensors generate outputs that reflect the rate of change in attitude.
 These require a known initial attitude, or external information to use them to determine attitude.
 Many of this class of sensor have some noise, leading to inaccuracies if not corrected by absolute attitude sensors.

 Gyroscopes

 Gyroscopes are devices that sense rotation in three-dimensional space without reliance on the observation of external objects.
 Classically, a gyroscope consists of a spinning mass, but there are also "ring laser gyros" utilizing coherent light reflected around a closed path.
 Another type of "gyro" is a hemispherical resonator gyro where a crystal cup shaped like a wine glass can be driven into oscillation just as a wine glass "sings" as a finger is rubbed around its rim.
 The orientation of the oscillation is fixed in inertial space, so measuring the orientation of the oscillation relative to the spacecraft can be used to sense the motion of the spacecraft with respect to inertial space.